-- 4. If a convicted person submits an expert opinion, the court that makes a decision to defer execution of the judgement shall, without oral hearing, make a decision, by issuing a ruling, to keep in force the decision of the court to defer the execution of the judgement, or to return the convicted person to the appropriate facility to serve the outstanding sentence. - 5.
-If a convicted person gives up a child or avoids raising a child after he/she has been warned by the Bureau of Probation, the court that made a decision to defer the execution of the judgement, may, without oral hearing, by issuing a ruling, revoke, upon the recommendation of the Bureau of Probation, the deferral of the service of the sentence, and transfer the convicted person to the place prescribed under the judgement for serving the sentence. - 6.
-When a convicted person's child attains the age of one year, the court that deferred the execution of the judgement shall, without oral hearing, release, by issuing a ruling, the convicted person from serving the outstanding sentence, or replace the outstanding sentence with a more lenient sentence, or return the convicted person to the relevant facility to serve the outstanding sentence. - 7.
-With respect to the deferral of the execution of a judgement, the National Bureau of Non-Custodial Sentences and Probation shall act according to the Law of Georgia on the Procedure for the Execution of Non-Custodial Sentences and Probation.
+5. If a convicted person gives up a child or avoids raising a child after he/she has been warned by the Bureau of Probation, the court that made a decision to defer the enforcement of the judgment may, without an oral hearing, by issuing a ruling, revoke, upon the recommendation of the Bureau of Probation, the deferral of the service of the sentence, and transfer the convicted person to the place prescribed under the judgment for serving the sentence.

+6. When a convicted person's child attains the age of 1 year, the court that deferred the enforcement of the judgment shall, without an oral hearing, release, by issuing a ruling, the convicted person from serving the outstanding sentence, or replace the outstanding sentence with a more lenient sentence, or return the convicted person to the respective facility to serve the outstanding sentence.

+7. With respect to the deferral of the enforcement of a judgment, the National Agency for Crime Prevention, Execution of Noncustodial Sentences and Probation shall act in accordance with the Law of Georgia on Crime Prevention, Procedure for Enforcing Non-custodial Sentences and Probation.